althea-net/rita-firmware/README.md

 There are some exceptions to these rules, for example the aclite has only one physical port.
 Which is either mesh, or WAN depending on your settings.

-Now that you know what to plug in where you can plugin to the LAN port or login to the wifi SSID `AltheaHome` and use the default password `ChangeMe` (note the capitals).
-Once you're connected you can ssh into the router using `ssh root@192.168.10.1` this is passwordless, I strongly suggest running `passwd` and setting a proper password if you plan to use the device for a while.
+Now that you know what to plug in where you can plugin to the LAN port or login to the default wifi using SSID `AltheaHome` and password `ChangeMe` (note the capitals).
+As of this writing the graphical user interface can be accessed at `http://192.168.10.1/althea` and will give you four options: Neighbors, Router Settings, Network, and Payments.

+- Router Settings is probably the best place to start by changing the SSID and Passphrase defaults to something more suitable to your network setup.
+The Advanced Settings section is still under development and is only a placeholder at this time.

+- Network will present to you a list of Exit Nodes to register with.
+The Althea Mesh network is proxied over a Wireguard VPN and is secure from inspection or attack by other nodes in the mesh or the backhaul connection provider.
+This security keeps traffic private and the nodes are where your traffic will exit.
+It is best to choose a node near your physical location.
+In order to register for an Exit Node you must enter a valid email address.
+A confirmation code will be sent to the email provided.
+Input the code into the registration field when asked.
+After confirmation you should see the list sort itself with your active exit at the top of the list.
+Nodes with a connection to the server will have green bars next to their name.

+- Neighbors has a list of other devices on the network.
+The current page has no settings to change, but is purely informative.

+- Payments page is under development and has no settings to change.
+Eventually, this will be the portal to adjust all payment metrics on the Althea Mesh network.
+The current network does not transfer payments or have any bandwidth costs associated with connectivity.

-If an existing internet connection is plugged into the WAN port or the device is connected by the mesh port to any other device with a WAN connection you should get proper internet access over the LAN.
-This is proxied over a Wireguard VPN and is secure from inspection or attack by other nodes in the mesh or the backhaul connection provider.
+If an existing internet connection is plugged into the WAN port or the device is connected by the mesh port to any other device with a WAN connection you should get proper internet access over the LAN and through the exit node's tunnel.

-In the very possible case that this doesn't work right away you can run the `wg` command via ssh.
+In the very possible case that this doesn't work right away you can ssh using `ssh root@192.168.10.1`.
+This connection is passwordless and I strongly suggest running `passwd` and setting a proper password if you plan to use the device for a while.
+Once logged into ssh, run the `wg` command.
 If you see a tunnel called `wg_exit` everything has come online neatly.
 If you don't see any tunnels running (defined recent handshakes) you should debug the local tunnel/billing daemon.
 Run top and see if `rita` is on the list.
 If it's not check /var/log/rita.log for the crash error.

 If you see successful Wireguard interfaces but no `wg_exit` then the problem is not on your router